 The Exchange monitors the amount of revenue collected from the ORF to ensure that it, in combination with other regulatory fees and fines, does not exceed regulatory costs.
 In determining whether an expense is considered a regulatory cost, the Exchange reviews all costs and makes determinations if there is a nexus between the expense and a regulatory function.
-For example, a cost related to Nasdaq's equity platform, would not be considered an expense that is compared to ORF revenue.
+For example, a cost related to PSX, the Exchange's equity platform, would not be considered an expense that is compared to ORF revenue.
 An options surveillance employee's cost, however would be an expense that is compared to ORF revenue.
-The Exchange notes that fines collected by the Exchange in connection with a disciplinary manner offset ORF.
+The Exchange notes that fines collected by the Exchange in connection with a disciplinary manner offset ORF other regulatory fees, will cover a material portion, but not all, of the Exchange's regulatory costs.
+The Exchange will continue to monitor the amount of revenue collected from the ORF to ensure that it, in combination with its other regulatory fees and fines, does not exceed regulatory costs.
+If the Exchange determines regulatory revenues exceed regulatory costs, the Exchange will adjust the ORF by submitting a fee change filing to the Commission.

-The ORF is designed to recover a material portion of the costs to the Exchange of the supervision and regulation of its Participants, including performing routine surveillances, investigations, examinations, financial monitoring, and policy, rulemaking, interpretive, and enforcement activities.
+The ORF is designed to recover a material portion of the costs to the Exchange of the supervision and regulation of its members, including performing routine surveillances, investigations, examinations, financial monitoring, and policy, rulemaking, interpretive, and enforcement activities.